List of the Who band members

 The Who performing with orchestra at the T-Mobile Park in 2019. (from left to right) Simon Townshend, Billy Nichols, Roger Daltrey, Jon Button, Pete Townshend, Zak Starkey and Loren Gold.

-The Who are an English rock band, founded in 1961 under the name the Detours.
-When they changed their name to the Who in 1964, their classic line-up was of founders Roger Daltrey (vocals), Pete Townshend (guitar) and John Entwistle (bass), with Keith Moon (drums).
-Founding members Daltrey and Townshend have been the only constant members throughout the band's history.
+The Who are an English rock band.
+Founded in 1961 under the name the Detours, they changed their name to the Who in 1964.
+Their classic line-up was Roger Daltrey (vocals), Pete Townshend (guitar), John Entwistle (bass) and Keith Moon (drums).
+Moon and Entwistle died in 1978 and 2002 respectively, with Daltrey and Townshend being the only constant members throughout the band's history.

 History

-The band were first founded by Roger Daltrey under the name the Detours in 1959: the first line-up, in mid-1961, included Pete Townshend on lead guitar, Daltrey on rhythm guitar, John Entwistle on bass, Harry Wilson on drums, and Colin Dawson on vocals.
+The band were first founded by Roger Daltrey under the name the Detours in 1961.
+The first line-up included Daltrey on rhythm guitar, Pete Townshend on lead guitar, John Entwistle on bass, Colin Dawson on vocals and Harry Wilson on drums.
 Wilson was fired in mid-1962 and replaced by Doug Sandom.

 Dawson left after frequently arguing with Daltrey and was briefly replaced by Gabby Connolly, before Daltrey moved to lead vocals.
 Townshend, with Entwistle's encouragement, became the sole guitarist.
 Sandom was fired after an argument with Townshend in 1964; the band continued with stand-in drummers until Keith Moon joined in April of that year.

 Moon was the Who's drummer until his death on 7 September 1978; the band decided to continue without him.
 He was replaced that November by Kenney Jones, who had previously played with the Small Faces and Faces.
 Joining alongside Jones were keyboardist John "Rabbit" Bundrick and a four-piece horn section consisting of Dick Parry and Howie Casey (saxophone), David Caswell (trumpet), and Reg Brooks (trombone).
 The horn section departed in 1980, and Bundrick left in 1981.
 The latter was replaced by Tim Gorman for the band's final tour in 1982.
 The Who broke up in 1983.

 The Who reunited at Live Aid in 1985, with Jones and Bundrick reprising their roles.
 The band reunited again in 1988, which the same personnel.
 In 1989, the band embarked on a 25th-anniversary The Kids Are Alright reunion tour with Simon Phillips on drums, Steve "Boltz" Bolton on second guitarist, Jody Linscott on percussion, Simon Clarke and Tim Sanders on saxophone, Roddy Lorimer and Simon Gardner on trumpet, Neil Sidwell on trombone, and Chyna Gordon, Cleveland Watkiss and Billy Nicholls on backing vocals.

 The band reformed again at their Rock and Roll Hall of Fame induction with Paul Shaffer and the World's Most Dangerous Band as backup band.

 The band would tour again in 1996, with an expanded band, consisting of John "Rabbit" Bundrick on keyboards, Zak Starkey on drums, Simon Townshend on second guitar, Jon Carin on keyboards, Jody Linscott on percussion, Dennis Farias, Nick Lane and Roy Wiegand on horns, Simon Gardner on trumpet, Neil Sidwell on trombone, and Billy Nicholls on backing vocals and as musical director.